 For example, a line of cooked and processed meat product may be referred for inspection under the IFIS.
-The line contains 2 batches of the product, each with 1 lot.
-An officer will take 1 sample from each batch and apply the test relevant to this food.
+The line contains 2 batches of the product, each with one lot.
+An officer will take one sample from each batch and apply the test relevant to this food.
 The tests applied to cooked and processed meat products are for Listeria monocytogenes and Salmonella.
-As a result, 2 samples are taken from this 1 line of imported food with 2 microbiological tests applied to each sample.
-This would be reported as 1 line, with 4 separate test results.
+As a result, 2 samples are taken from this one line of imported food with 2 microbiological tests applied to each sample.
+This would be reported as one line, with 4 separate test results.

-Table 2 shows that, of the 22,257 analytical tests applied in 2021, 98.4% were compliant.
-Only 356 tests (1.6%) were non-compliant.
+Table 2 shows that, of the 20,721 analytical tests applied in 2022, 98.8% were compliant.
+Only 251 tests (1.2%) were non-compliant.
 The tests applied for each category are detailed in Table 3, Table 4, Table 5 and Table 6.
+The test with the lowest compliance rate was for dairy content in coconut drinks and coconut powders, which was 70.6%.
+All other tests had a compliance rate over 90%.